 - Mobile app design and development, especially topics around UI and product strategy.

-- Lessons learned from shipping products, whether it was our app that mapped the internet, our various internal product experiments, or one of the dozens of products we’ve shipped for clients.
+- Lessons learned from shipping products, including the various products I’ve led over the years, and the many dozens of products we’ve shipped for clients.

-- Engineering leadership, including engaging and retaining a team, technical decision-making, and advocating for quality.
+- Engineering leadership, including building and engaging a product team, technical decision-making, and leading for quality.

 - Running a business, especially a software business.